Sermorelin HGH Therapy

-The Code of Federal Regulations specifically forbids the use of rhGH in adults except for treatment of AIDS wasting or human growth hormone deficiency (GHD) diagnosed pursuant to regularly accepted guidelines.
+- The Code of Federal Regulations specifically forbids the use of rhGH in adults except for the treatment of AIDS wasting or human growth hormone deficiency (GHD) diagnosed pursuant to regularly accepted guidelines.

 Despite the eventual outcome to the “Great Hormone Debate” as it has been titled in media articles (Landsmann 2006), certain negative aspects of GHRT using rhGH cannot be disputed and justify searching for a better alternative.
 For example, “square wave” or pharmacological presentation of the exogenous hormone cannot be avoided since it is administered as a bolus, subcutaneous injection.
 Since the amount of rhGH entering the general circulation is not controlled by normal feedback mechanisms, tissue exposure to elevated concentrations is persistent and eventually may lead to tachyphylaxis and reduced efficacy.
 Also, because the body cannot modulate tissue exposure to rhGH, the practitioner is required to “best guess” the appropriate dosage based upon little other than serum measurements of insulin-like growth factor-1 (IGF-1) and subjective comments from the patient about perceived responses to the hormone.
 Thus, it would seem that an alternative method(s) of GHRT that circumvented these problems would be of great value so long as it retained the positive attributes of rhGH.